DavesCodeMusings/school-coding-lab/docs/labs/MicroPython_on_ESP32.md

 After preparing the microcontroller with MicroPython, you're ready to start running programs.

 ### Hello World
 The first program in nearly any programming language course is Hello World.
-It's not very fancy, it simply prints the message _Hello World_.
+It's not very fancy.
+It simply shows the message _Hello World_ on the screen.
 Running Hello World on the ESP32C3 microcontroller is done with the help of a program called MPRemote.

 Here's how it works.
-1. Start by locating the hello.py program.
+1. Start by locating the _hello.py_ program.
 It should be in the same directory where you found the MicroPython binary image.
 2. Change directory (cd) to where hello.py is.
 3. Run the program with the command: `mpremote run hello.py`